DEVIAS: Learning Disentangled Video Representations of Action and Scene: Additional Results

 \subsection{Slot assignment}

 DEVIAS utilizes the Hungarian algorithm~\cite{kuhn1955hungarian} as a matching function during the training.
 During the inference, DEVIAS uses the softmax probability-based slot assignment.
 To validate whether the learned action and scene slots take the same role during the inference or not, we measure the slot assignment frequency of slot 1 and slot 2, \ie the frequency of the slot assignment as either the action slot or the scene slot.
-We measure the slot assignment frequency on the original UCF-101 (in-context), UCF-101-SCUBA-Places365, UCF-101-Scene-Only, and UCF-101-HAT-Far datasets.
-Since all results are exactly the same as \figref{slot_assign}, we only show the results on the UCF-101-SCUBA-Places365 dataset.
+We measure the slot assignment frequency on the original UCF-101 (seen combination), UCF-101-SCUBA-VQGAN-CLIP, UCF-101-Scene-Only, and UCF-101-HAT-Far (unseen combination) datasets.
+Since all results are exactly the same as \figref{slot_assign}, we only show the results on the UCF-101-SCUBA-VQGAN-CLIP dataset.
 As we observe in \figref{slot_assign}, the softmax probability-based assignment assigns slot 1 as the action slot with $100\%$ frequency and slot 2 as the scene slot with $100\%$ frequency.